TrueNASTrueNAS Nightly Development Documentation

 Click the arrow to the left of the folder icon to expand that folder and show any child datasets and directories.
 A solid folder icon shows for datasets and an outlined folder for directories.
 A selected dataset or directory folder and name shows in blue.

-c.
-Click Create Dataset, enter a name in the Create Dataset dialog, then click Create.
-The system creates the share dataset and populates both the Path and share Name fields with the name given the dataset.
+Clicking Create Dataset opens the Create Dataset dialog.
+Enter a name and then click Create.
+The system creates the share and dataset, and populates both the Path and share Name fields with the name given the dataset.
 The dataset name becomes the share name.

-3. Edit the SMB share permissions to set the share owner and/or group.
+2. Edit the SMB share permissions to set the share owner and/or group.
+You can edit access permissions at the share or dataset level.

 a.
 Click on share Edit Share ACL icon to open the Edit Share ACL screen.